GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 CAS supports [SAML requests](https://apereo.github.io/cas/5.0.x/protocol/SAML-Protocol.html) during ticket validation step.
-Corresponding endpoint is located at `https://your.gluu.host/idp/profile/cas/serviceValidate` url and may be used instead of `native` CAS `/serviceValidate` if your CAS client supports it.
+Corresponding endpoint is located at `https://your.gluu.host/idp/profile/cas/serviceValidate` url and may be used instead of "native" CAS `/serviceValidate` if your CAS client supports it.
 Other steps of the general CAS flow stay the same.

 ## Logging

+You can find main page about logging in Gluu CE [here](../operation/logs.md)

 ### Outbound CAS logging
 As part of Shibboleth IdP, CAS is now logging to `/opt/shibboleth-idp/logs/idp-process.log`.